 "Only the Rolling Stones, the Beatles and Elvis are at the top [with him].
 So it's perfectly fitting he should get the first Icon award."

 James Blunt, who is signed to the star's management company, described him as "the kindest man I've ever met".

-"On a music level, on a friendship level, on a humanitarian level this is an incredibly special person - and that's not including his other great talent, which is he is an incredible songwriter and a formidable performer."'Hell of a summer'
+"On a music level, on a friendship level, on a humanitarian level this is an incredibly special person - and that's not including his other great talent, which is he is an incredible songwriter and a formidable performer."

 Sir Elton, who plays more than 100 gigs every year, had to cancel several concerts over the summer after having surgery for appendicitis.